 How can US expats in Canada avoid paying US taxes on their Canadian income?

 The US – Canada Tax Treaty doesn’t prevent expats in Canada from having to file US taxes, or from reporting their Canadian income.

 When expats file though, they can file additional forms to claim one or more exemptions that exempt most expats from owing any US taxes.

-Some expats may prefer to simply exclude the first around $100,000 of their worldwide earned income from US taxation by filing form 2555 and claiming the Foreign Earned Income Exclusion, on the other hand.
+Some other expats may prefer to simply exclude the first around $100,000 of their worldwide earned income from US taxation by filing Form 2555 and claiming the Foreign Earned Income Exclusion.

 What other US reporting requirements affect Americans living in Canada?

-Americans living in Canada may also have to report their Canadian bank and investment accounts on FinCEN form 114, also known as an FBAR (Foreign Bank Account Report) each year.
-Penalties for ignoring this filing requirement are steep, and Canadian banks and other financial firms are providing the IRS with their American account holder’s balance and contact details directly, so it’s important not to neglect FBAR filing.
+Americans living in Canada may also have to report their Canadian bank and investment accounts on FinCEN Form 114, also known as an FBAR (Foreign Bank Account Report) each year.
+Penalties for ignoring this filing requirement are steep, and Canadian banks and other financial firms are providing the IRS with their American account holders’ balances and contact details directly, so it’s important not to neglect FBAR filing.

-The US has signed a treaty called a Totalization Agreement with Canada covering double social security taxation, to ensure that expats don’t pay both US and Canadian social security taxes.
-Very briefly, the treaty provides that US expats in Canada temporarily will continue to pay US social security taxes and not Canadian, and those there for longer will pay Canadian social security taxes and not US ones, with contributions made counting towards the systems in both countries.
+The US has signed a treaty called a Totalization Agreement with Canada covering double social security taxation, to ensure that expats don’t pay both US and Canadian Social Security taxes.
+Very briefly, the treaty provides that US expats in Canada temporarily will continue to pay US Social Security taxes and not Canadian, and those there for longer will pay Canadian Social Security taxes and not US ones, with contributions counting towards the systems in both countries.

 How can US expats in Canada catch up with their US tax filing?